bruceravel/SCFtests/use.md

 The `a.prep()` step may be quite time consuming, depending on the SCF radii used in the testing steps.

-If the feff calculations have already be run, this will be noticed when setting the `material` attribute.
+If the Feff calculations have already be run, this will be noticed when setting the `material` attribute.
 In that case, the `prep()` step can be skipped, and you can proceed directly to fitting.

-Once the feff calculations have run to completion, you can run the canned fitting model using each of the feff models:
+Once the Feff calculations have run to completion, you can run the canned fitting model using each of the Feff models:

 ```
 larch> a.fits()